 # NBVAL_IGNORE_OUTPUT

-# Convert the GeoDataFrame to an xarray.Dataset
+# Convert the GeoDataFrame to a xarray.Dataset

 # Different stations are aligned along the `station` dimension